PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 same measurements):

 - `"records": [-1, -5]` — negative positional offsets into the traced
   measurement record (Stim convention).
-Works for any program, including ones with runtime loops.
+Works for any *accepted* program, including the built-in generators' runtime loops; note that generic (non-generator) programs with loops or branches are rejected outright by the static-schedule guard, whatever reference form they use.
 - `"meas_ids": [0, 4]` — stable stamped `MeasId`s, resolved against the
   traced circuit, robust to measurement reordering.
 - `"result_tags": ["s0", "m1"]` — Guppy `result(tag, ...)` names, recovered